Manu Chao: Interview with the University of Southern California (2010)

 He then added that he does not own a car or cell phone because he does not need either of these.
 He also talked about having weak leaders as a threat to democracy and explained that there are small movements in Spain that are fighting for blank votes to be recorded as legitimate votes.
 He explained this could be a solution because blank votes currently make up a majority of the votes in elections, which means that election results are inaccurate.

-Another topic he discussed during this interview was education.
+Chao also discussed education during this interview.
 He expressed his belief that education is important and should be free for everyone.
 He mentioned that Cuba is able to provide free education for all those living in Cuba despite being a small country and that he does not understand how the United States being such a powerful nation was not able to do the same.
 He then expressed frustration at the fact that one can enroll in the armed forces in the United States and "learn to kill" for free, but had to pay to learn to do anything else.
 He suggested that this is a sign that the United States is afraid of its future.

 When asked about immigration during this interview, Chao mentioned that the West, particularly the United States, has a population with a lot of elderly people and that in order to excel in the future, the West needs the youth from "Third World" countries.
 He explains that providing legal status to immigrant young people would require the United States to honor the rights of these immigrants, and therefore it is cheaper and easier for the United States to deny so many young immigrants a legal status.
 He then said that the "Occident...needs to open the borders."